A Prudent Framework for Understanding Risk-Awareness in Demand Response: Case Study

 \section{Case Study}

+\todo{In this section, we first introduce an illustrative example and conduct a numerical simulation to demonstrate the prudent behavior of the demand model and perform a sensitivity analysis to investigate how key parameters influence the prudent outcomes.
+Following this, we apply our framework to a real-world case study to verify the effectiveness of the prudent demand formulation.}

-In this section, we use an illustration example and numerical simulations to show the prudence of the demand.
-We set the end state-value function to zero, the discount rate $A=1$, the parameters of the quadratic action cost function $a_{\mathrm{p}}=1$, and use the log barrier function to express the state cost function.
-We express the state cost function and its derivative as follows:
+\todo{We set the terminal state-value function to zero and assume a discount factor of $A=1$ unless otherwise specified.
+The parameter of the quadratic action cost function is set to $a_{\mathrm{p}}=1$.
+We adopt a log-barrier function to represent the state cost function, which imposes steep penalties near the boundaries.
+The boundary limit is set as $x_{\mathrm{max}} = 20$.
+The state cost function is defined as follows:}